cryptostorage/cryptostorage.com/README.md

 # Introduction
 CryptoStorage is an open-source tool to generate offline storage for multiple cryptocurrencies.
 This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without exposing private keys to an internet-connected device.
 Generated key pairs can be easily printed and saved to digital files for long-term storage.

 This tool is security-focused.
-Funds are never entrusted to a third party including the site owners.
+Funds are never entrusted to a third party.
 Private keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
 Recommendations are automatically provided to improve the security of the tool's environment.

 # Main Features
 - Generate offline storage for multiple cryptocurrencies.